-What do forceful practices look like in swim and self-rescue/survival lessons and why do they need to stop?
+What do forceful practices look like in swim lessons and what might be the associated risks?

 This session will explore the following concepts within the context of swim and self rescue lessons – force, toxic stress, child abuse and neglect, trauma, betrayal bonds, traumatic versus adaptive dissociation; impact on brain development, capacity to trust, attachment, other developmental factors.

 Drawing upon the latest neuroscientific evidence, we will explore the relevance of these concepts and definitions to our activities with infants and young children in the water.

 This session will challenge you to reflect upon your own practices and beliefs and invite the opportunity for positive reinforcement, growth and change.